-- (1) Gasoline containing alcohol, methanol (methyl), or ethanol (ethyl), may cause: - O Wear and damage to bearings, cams, piston(s), piston rings. - Ocorrosion of metal parts. - O Deterioration of rubber parts and plastic parts. - O Starting, idling, and other engine performance problems. - (2) Do not use gasoline that contains more than 10% ethanol or more than 5% methanol. - (3) Damages resulting from the use of gasolines that contain alcohol are not covered under the limited warranty.
+- (1) Gasoline containing alcohol {methanol (methyl), or ethanol (ethyl)}, acetone or benzene, may cause: - Wear and damage to bearings, cylinder, piston, piston rings. - Corrosion of metal parts. - O Deterioration of rubber parts and plastic parts. - O Starting, idling, and other engine performance problems. - (2) Do not use gasoline that contains more than 10% ethanol or more than 5% methanol. - (3) Damages resulting from the use of gasolines that contain alcohol, acetone or benzene are not covered under the limited warranty.

-Engine Oil
+● Engine Oil